ShinoharaHaruna/OpenTan/README.md

 ---

 When used with Cline, which can easily generate extremely long prompts, MytTan may not respond properly.
 In this case, my personal best practice is to abandon the original session and use the same task prompt for a new session.
-And OpenTan's best model is `gemini-2.5-flash`, which performs well when handling long prompts; if you use models like `mai-seed-pro`, you may face some problems.

 ## Contributing